 Potential candidates are required to have a PhD (or equivalent degree) in Materials Science and Engineering or in a related field (Physics, Chemistry, Biology, Mechanical Engineering, Chemical Engineering, or Biomedical Engineering) and to have demonstrated their ability to conduct qualitative research in Materials Science and Engineering.
 Faculty members are expected to establish an independent research group, obtain research funding from competitive sources, contribute their experience and knowledge to undergraduate and graduate students, and participate in the Department’s administrative activities.

 The Technion is an employer that advocates for diversity and equality.
 Teaching at the Technion is done mainly in Hebrew, so knowledge of the language, or a willingness to learn it, is expected from all faculty members.

-Prospective candidates should submit an application letter, a current resume with a complete list of publications, a plan for the first five years of research, a brief teaching statement, a list of the equipment that will be needed to establish an independent research laboratory, and the names of at least four independent experts in the field with their e-mail addresses and web-links.
+Potential candidates are requested to submit a formal application letter, an up-to-date resume that includes a full list of publications, a plan for the first five years of research, a brief teaching statement, a list of equipment required to set up an independent research lab, at least four names of independent experts in their field of research (including their email address and a link to their website).